AhmadAFS1/OmniVoice/docs/throughput_metrics.md

 - optimizing for raw VRAM usage alone is the wrong target
 - the new telemetry strongly suggests the current workload is compute-bound during batches rather than memory-capacity-bound
+- the server-reported latency headers are **not** the real end-user latency metric under overload
+- under heavy load, client-observed wait time can be dramatically worse than the internal server timing headers suggest

 The best next-step hypotheses are: